TechFides/tf-licence-checker/README.md

 -----

 Report show table with installed packages and blacklisted licences used in your project.

+Add script to your package.json file:
 ```
-tf-licence-checker --config={pathToConfig}
+"licence-checker": "tf-licence-checker --config={pathToConfig}"
 ```

-Or you can add script to your package.json file
+or to use default config:
 ```
-licence-checker: tf-licence-checker --config={pathToConfig}
+"licence-checker": "tf-licence-checker"
 ```

 and then run: